ckjpdx/react-tap-app/README.md

 ## Notes
 I tried starting up my original tap-app angular cli project but was unable to get it started: an error message was telling me that 'ng serve' can only be performed inside an angular cli project.
-This was after I installed all npm packages, global dependencies, and the angular cli in the home directory.

-I need to go back and solidify my understanding of angular project configs.
+This was after I installed all npm packages, global dependencies, and the angular cli in the home directory. _I need to go back and solidify my understanding of angular project configs._

+ListedItem.jsx >> Cannot prop type check the properties of "prop":

+>keg.name

+...where "keg" is the prop, and "name" is the *property* of "prop".